puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 ### `nodegroup:addclassparam[name,class,param,value]`

-Add classparam to a nodegroup.
+Add a class parameter to a node group.
 If the parameter already exists its value is overwritten.

 - `name` --- group name
 - `class` --- class (already assigned to the node)